 “He didn’t really acknowledge it publicly,” says Tony Jr. “Nobody knew how he thought about it.
 It was only people he trusted.
 He didn’t want to be out there saying, ‘I would’ve done it.’
 But I know the older he got, the stronger he felt about it.
 And I believe it, too.
 It was the damnedest thing.”

 On Sept.
 14, the remainder of the season was canceled.
 The last great Expos team wouldn’t play in October.
 Matt Williams’ quest for the home run record ended on 43.
 But 25 years later, Gwynn’s lost pursuit of .400 is especially lamentable.

-.394 is an unfathomable batting average in 2019.
+Today, .394 is an unfathomable batting average.
 There isn’t a single active hitter who seems capable.